two-torial/two-torial/docs/games/iidx10/setup.md

 	- In `Game Light`, select the corresponding button that will be used for that light.
 	- Repeat for your other lights.

-!!! info "If you'd like to play offline, you can head straight to [Game resolution and locking FPS](#game-resolution-and-locking-fps)"

 #### Configuring Bemanitools for a network

 !!! tip "Head over to the `Network` tab."